Katikistan/Notes/OS and Data representation.md

 REMEMBER we always want a cache that give many hits, thereby having a 4 way associative cache over a direct mapped is preferred.
 ## Virtual memory
+Virtual memory uses both hardware and software to enable a computer to compensate for physical memory shortages, temporarily transferring data from RAM to disk storage.
+Mapping chunks of memory to disk files enables a computer to treat secondary memory as though it were main memory

+Virtual memory uses both hardware and software to operate.
+When an application is in use, data from that program is stored in a physical address using RAM.
+A memory management unit maps(MMU) the address to RAM and automatically translates addresses.
+The MMU can, for example, map a logical address space to a corresponding physical address.

+If, at any point, the RAM space is needed for something more urgent, data can be swapped out of RAM and into virtual memory.
+The computer's memory manager is in charge of keeping track of the shifts between physical and virtual memory.
+If that data is needed again, the computer's MMU will use a context switch to resume execution.

 Use DRAM as a cache for parts of a virtual address space Uses memory efficiently by caching virtual memory pages
 - Efficient only because of locality